percona/everest-doc/docs/use/createBackups/EnablePITR.md

 When performing point-in-time recovery (PITR) for PostgreSQL, it is important to consider the following limitation:

-**Problem statement**

-In PostgreSQL, you may encounter issues with point-in-time recovery (PITR) when attempting to recover the database after the last transaction.
-PITR can get stuck in the Restoring state.
+You may encounter issues with point-in-time recovery (PITR) when attempting to recover the database after the last transaction.
+PITR can get stuck in the **Restoring** state.

-**Workaround**

-1. Connect to your database and run the following command:
+Connect to your database and run the following command:

     `select pg_last_committed_xact();`